Lodowick Bryskett: Literary friendship

 Bryskett is more interesting as the friend of Sidney and Spenser than as an Irish official.
 His chief original literary work was a translation from the Italian of Baptista Giraldo's philosophical treatise, which he entitled A Discourse of Civill Life, containing the Ethike Part of Morall Philosophie.
 It was not published till 1606, but was certainly written full twenty years earlier.

 (There are two editions, both dated 1606—one printed for W. Aspley and the other for E. Blount.)
 The book is dedicated to Lord Grey, and opens with an Introduction which is of unique interest in English literature.

-Bryskett describes how a party of friends met at his cottage near Dublin in the late 1580s, among whom were Dr. John Longe, archbishop of Armagh, Captain Christopher Carleill (a stepson of Sir Francis Walsingham), Sir Thomas Norris, Captain Warham St Leger, and Mr. Edmund Spenser, ‘once your lordship's secretary.'
-In the course of conversation Bryskett says that he is envious of ‘the happiness of the Italians' who have popularised moral philosophy by translating and explaining Plato and Aristotle in their own language.
+Bryskett describes how a party of friends met at his cottage near Dublin in the late 1580s, among whom were Dr. John Longe, archbishop of Armagh, Captain Christopher Carleill (a stepson of Sir Francis Walsingham), Sir Thomas Norris, Captain Warham St Leger, and Mr. Edmund Spenser, "once your lordship's secretary".
+In the course of conversation Bryskett says that he is envious of "the happiness of the Italians", who have popularised moral philosophy by translating and explaining Plato and Aristotle in their own language.
 He expresses a wish that English writers would follow the Italian example.
 Addressing Spenser, Bryskett entreats the poet to turn his great knowledge of philosophy to such account, and as a beginning to give them a philosophical lecture on the spot.
-Spenser declines to comply with the request on the ground that he had already undertaken The Faerie Queene, 'a work tending to the same effect'; and finally, the poet invites Bryskett to read to the company his own translation of Giraldo, which Bryskett willingly consents to do.
+Spenser declines to comply with the request on the ground that he had already undertaken The Faerie Queene, "a work tending to the same effect"; and, finally, the poet invites Bryskett to read to the company his own translation of Giraldo, which Bryskett willingly consents to do.
 Bryskett includes in the published work a few remarks made by Spenser in the course of the reading on various philosophical problems discussed in the book.

 Soon after Sidney's death, in 1586, Spenser collected a series of elegies under the title of Astrophel.
-To this collection, which was published with 'Colin Clout come home again' in 1595, Bryskett contributed two elegies.
-One of his poems is entitled 'A Pastorall Æclogue', and is signed with his initials; the other is called 'The Mourning Muse of Thestylis'.
-These two pieces were entered in the Stationers' Register as 'The Mourning Muses of Lod.
-Bryskett upon the deathe of the most noble sir Philip Sydney, knight', and licensed to the printer, John Wolfe, on 22 August 1587.
+To this collection, which was published with Colin Clouts Come Home Againe in 1595, Bryskett contributed two elegies.
+One of his poems is entitled "A Pastorall Æclogue", and is signed with his initials; the other is called "The Mourning Muse of Thestylis".
+These two pieces were entered in the Stationers' Register as "The Mourning Muses of Lod.
+Bryskett upon the deathe of the most noble sir Philip Sydney, knight", and licensed to the printer, John Wolfe, on 22 August 1587.
 But they do not appear to have been published separately.
 In Spenser's collected sonnets, Amoretti and Epithalamion (1595), the one numbered 33 is addressed to Bryskett.
 Spenser here apologises to his friend for his delay in completing the Faerie Queene.